DaniGuardiola/rpc-anywhere/docs/2-built-in-transports.md

 When creating an RPC connection through message ports, you have to consider the following:

 - Each type of target is different, and has a specific implementation and API.
 For example, window objects act as message ports directly, while service workers require extra steps.
-There are also some peculiarities that you'll need to account for.
+Each has some peculiarities that you'll need to account for.
 - You may need to wait for one or both of the endpoints to load.
-In some cases, you might want to wait for a "load" or "ready" event (e.g. waiting for a parent window, iframe, or worker to load), or even send a "ready" message to the other endpoint after creating the RPC instance to signal that it's ready to receive messages.
+In some cases, you might want to wait for a "load" or "ready" event (e.g. waiting for a parent window, iframe, or worker to load), or even manually send a "ready" message to the other endpoint after creating the RPC instance to signal that it's ready to receive messages and requests.
 - A single target port can receive messages from multiple sources.
-For example, a `window` object can receive messages from multiple iframes.
-To make sure that your RPC messages are not mixed with other messages, you can use the `transportId` option to ensure that only messages with the same `transportId` are handled.
+For example, a `window` object can receive messages from multiple iframes (some might even be out of your control).
+To make sure that your RPC messages are not mixed with other messages, you can use the `transportId` option to ensure that only messages that match that specific ID are handled.
 - For advanced use cases, you can use the `filter` option to filter messages dynamically.
+The filter function will be called with the raw `MessageEvent` object, and should return `true` if the message should be handled, and `false` otherwise.

 <!-- TODO: add a few examples: iframes, workers, BroadcastChannel -->